 I purchased all three, ’I Know I Can’, ‘Complete’ and ‘Coming Home’ and knew I wanted to hang all three around her crib in a gallery style….oversized cream matting (to coordinate the cream curtain panels) and oversized gilded gold thin wooden moulding (to coordinate with the gilded golden sunburst mirror).
 I had the vision…just need to execute!

-I worked with Darrell the owner of Palette Framing (www.palettechicago.com) a framing store in my neighborhood, but who does custom framing out of state orders via on-line as well.
+I worked with Darrell the owner of Palette Framing (www.palettechicago.com) a framing store in my neighborhood, but who does custom framing out of state orders via on-line as well and actually even learned a lot of ways to improve an online business needs, for financial tools read about it here.
 Darrell is passionate about custom framing and is very knowledgeable about traditional framing options, but also very knowledgable about the newest and most hip product as it relates to framing and matting.
 In this case, I had a vision, but I must say if I didn’t Darrell has a lot of ideas to help drive the process along.
 It’s really a pleasure to work with such an expert and he is very sensitive and conscious about working within your budget.
 Something I know all of us appreciate.

 Of course, the first wooden gilded gold moulding I picked out (back in August) was out of stock and estimated to be re-stocked in November.
 In the meantime, Darrell and I looked for more options.
 Darrell suggested I bring all moulding and matting samples back to my home to see it in the space which I appreciated very much.
 Finally, mid-October we found a wooden gilded gold moulding (that I liked just the same (maybe even a little better) than my first pick), a cream linen matte, firmed up a frame size (approximately 29×20) and I opted for museum glass (non-reflective)….it ain’t cheap, but it’s so worth it.
 Note: To help firm up the size of the pieces I used painter’s tape to visualize what I wanted and then measured it out.
 Here’s a visual of the work-in-progress.
 (Check out which one Siona likes the best! )